krokoreit/spObjectStore/README.md

 The storage container can be created to store objects without sorting, sorting them in A to Z order or sorting them by a custom callback function, which allows you to sort items in any way you want.

+The .cpp files in the /examples folder demonstrate the various options to use the functions.

 Enjoy